 Like I said last month, letting your retailer know that you are interested in one of these titles will make him or her a lot more willing to take a risk on it, especially in these times of economic uncertainty, when most of them just go for the guaranteed sales and ignore everything else.
 Pre-ordering is even better.
 Not doing so, on the other hand, will ensure the failure of independent creators and small press publishers and all that is good in the world.

-Anyway, the cover for the September 2009 Previews announces Nekron, the Lord of the Undead, as the driving force behind all the shit going down in DC's Blackest Night crossover.
+Anyway, the cover for the September 2009 Previews announces Nekron, the Lord of the Undead, as the driving force behind all the stuff going down in DC's Blackest Night crossover.
 Which I'm not reading, by the way, because I really dislike crossovers.
-More accurately, I dislike crossovers that require me to buy comics by creators whose work I generally don't enjoy in order to get the full story - though not as much as I dislike having ongoing series that I follow interrupted with editorially-mandated tie-in issues (which are designed to temporarily boost the sales of any given title, but are also a surefire way of getting me to drop the book completely.
-Sorry Peter David's X-Factor!).
+More accurately, I dislike crossovers that require me to buy comics by creators whose work I generally don't enjoy in order to get the full story.
+I also dislike having ongoing series that I follow interrupted with editorially-mandated tie-in issues, which are designed to temporarily boost the sales of any given title, but are also a surefire way of getting me to drop the book completely.

 Oh, and it ships with seven (7) different covers.